simprecicchiani/ThinkPad-T460s-macOS-OpenCore/README.md

 [![License](https://img.shields.io/badge/license-MIT-purple)](/LICENSE)

 **DISCLAIMER:**
-This repo is was a fork of [simprecicchiani's T460s Hackintosh repo](https://github.com/simprecicchiani/ThinkPad-T460s-macOS-OpenCore).
-But I got collaborator access to it, so moved back the development there.
 Read the entire README before you start.
 I am not responsible for any damages you may cause.
 Should you find an error or improve anything — whether in the config or in the documentation — please consider opening an issue or pull request.